 With hopes of a new life in rural North America, the Syrian peddler had an often arduous journey.
 Many left the ports of Beirut, Mersin or Alexandrette via the ports of Egypt or Cyprus to the harbours of Italy or France; then to Liverpool, England, and from there, they continued to Canada by transatlantic steamers.

-The Syrian/Arab references were cultural rather than nationalistic since there was neither an independent Syrian or Lebanese political entity to which nationalism could be tied.
-Their values blended well with their North American hosts, being equally as success-oriented and free enterprise-driven.
+The Syrian/Arab references were cultural and not nationalistic since there was neither an independent Syrian or Lebanese political entity to which nationalism could be tied.
+Their values blended well with their North American hosts, being as success-oriented and free enterprise-driven.

 Interestingly, between 1882 and World War II, almost all Arab immigrants to Canada came from Syria and Lebanon and were predominantly Christian.
 In contrast, most of post-World War II Arab immigrants were from Lebanon, Tunisia, Syria, Morocco and Jordan, with an excess of thirty percent of these being Muslim.

 The 1901 Canadian census counted Syrian immigrants with Turks because at that time, Syria was under Turkish rule.
-The five subsequent censes from 1911-1951, classified Syrians under a separate category.
-In 1961, the category was modified to Syrian-Lebanese, in response to the emergence of Syria and Lebanon as two separate states.
+The five next census from 1911-1951, classified Syrians under a separate class.
+In 1961, the class was modified to Syrian-Lebanese, in response to the emergence of Syria and Lebanon as two separate states.
 For the last quarter century, with diversification of the Arab immigrants country of origin, Canadian immigration statistics has grouped new arrivals under the country of last permanent residence.

 The geographical mobility of peddling that motivated the early Syrian to seek survival in North America, allowed him to earn his keep, return an investment to his sponsor, and finance the plight of a next of kin or bride to be, one penny at a time.
 Being allowed to practice Christianity without annihilation was an added bonus to his Canadian territory.